salesforce/pomgen/README.md

  - For each Maven Artifact producing Bazel Package, a [BUILD.pom](examples/hello-world/healthyfoods/fruit-api/MVN-INF/BUILD.pom) file defines Maven specific metadata
  - A special [marker file](examples/hello-world/healthyfoods/MVN-INF/LIBRARY.root) groups one or more Maven Artifacts into a Library

+See [this doc](docs/mdfiles.md) for more information on pomgen files.

 ## Bazel Package References

 The BUILD file of a Maven Artifact producing Bazel Package may obviously reference other Bazel Packages in the repository. pomgen will follow these references and generate pom.xmls for all referenced Bazel Packages.